afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 I think... it might be done.
 I might have finally found it.

 How long has it been?
-There have been so many times now that I'm _glad_ I didn't try to keep track.
+There have been so many times now that I'm *glad* I didn't try to keep track.
 Part of me is curious, but I know that I find the thought too much to bear even considering.

 I'm a little jealous of Fate.

 He always complained about living for eternity.
 Having seen all of human history.

-I had to live for eternity seeing only a tiny bit of it.
-Over and over and over and over—
+I had to live for eternity, seeing only a tiny bit of it.
+Over and over and over and over---

 I need to be careful.
 I don't want to break.
 Not again.

 ...
 It's happened a few times now.
 I'll admit, there were times that I just went through the motions.
 It never ends well.
 Like the first time, only a lot more hollow.

-I don't want to be like that though.
+I don't want to be like that, though.
 I had to push through, if not for myself, and if not for Fate, then for all those people that appeared on my desk that I couldn't save.

 I dare say Fate doesn't even understand the magnitude of my undertaking.
 Perhaps he's old enough to have lived through all of human history, perhaps more, but he's never truly taken part.